bwagner78/bwagner78.github.io/_posts/2018-02-16-Justification by Faith.md

 layout: post
 title: Justification by Faith
 subtitle: Looking to the 1689 Confession for Help and Clarity
-categories: [2LCF, justification, theology, gospel]
+tags: [2LCF, justification, theology, gospel]
 ---

 At the heart of the gospel lies the radical proclamation that God justifies the ungodly.[^1] To make such a claim would seem impossible, even blasphemous, was it not announced in the Scriptures themselves.